oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

 *	What is the role of OGC catalog services (CSW) in this context?
 *	How can I access OGC catalog services with QGIS?
 *	How to write Python code that interacts with OGC Catalog services (CSW)?
-*	What are the current trends in SDI development that will change the way we’re working with metadata?
+*	What other approaches are being used to support the discoverability of datasets and services?

 The tutorial is structured as follows:
 1. Overview